barvch/generador-de-sandbox/recursos/UserGuide/README.md

             <summary>Active Directory.</summary>

             ###
-            This service is only available for Windows Server 2019.
+            This service is only available for Windows Server 2019 and if is set, the tool doesn't allow configure other service.

             - Domain.